vitbyst/centos/README.md

 * `deliver` - Upload `*.box` files to [Artifactory](https://www.jfrog.com/confluence/display/RTF/Vagrant+Repositories), [Atlas](https://atlas.hashicorp.com/) or an [S3 bucket](https://aws.amazon.com/s3/)

-The pipeline is driven via the following targets, making it easy for you to include them in your favourite CI tool:
+The pipeline is driven via the following targets, making it easy for you to include them in your favorite CI tool:

     make build   # Build all available box types make assure  # Run tests against all the boxes